asimihsan/aima-rs/CONTRIBUTING.md

 The goal of this project is not to provide state-of-the-art implementations of the algorithms and concepts.

+Libraries in this repository are intended for re-use.
+The goal is to provide a library of components that can be used to build more complex systems.
+That said, examples and pedagogical code are also welcome in the `bin` and `doc` directories.

 ## Contribution guidelines

 1. You agree to license your contributions under the same [LICENSE](LICENSE) as